Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Shear simulations

-Here, $\dot{\gamma}_A=d u^A_x(z)/dz$ and $\dot{\gamma}_B=d u^B_x(z)/dz$ are the constant shear rates in the two layers of fluid $A$, and the mid-layer of fluid $B$, respectively.
+Here, $\dot{\gamma}_A=d u^{A,st}_x(z)/dz$ and $\dot{\gamma}_B=d u^{B,st}_x(z)/dz$ are the constant shear rates in the mid-layer of fluid $A$ and in the two layers of fluid $B$, respectively.
 The (dynamic) pressure for the unidirectional shear flow is constant throughout the system including the interfaces.
+The Appendix presents our analytical continuum hydrodynamic result for the transient starting flow $v_x(z,t)$ of the $B$-$A$-$B$ system which converges to $v_x^{st}(z)$ in the course of time (cf. Fig. \ref{fig:Profiles}).

-The MPC simulation results for $v_x(z)$ displayed in Fig.~\ref{fig:shear}(a) reflect the hydrodynamically expected behavior of three linear shear flow regions.
-Even more, the simulation results agree quantitatively with the hydrodynamic flow profile described in Eqs.~\eqref{eq:bcs} - \eqref{eq:us}.
+The MPC simulation results for $v_x^{st}(z)$ displayed in Fig.~\ref{fig:shear}(a) reflect the hydrodynamically expected behavior of three linear stationary shear flow regions.
+Even more, the simulation results agree quantitatively with the hydrodynamic flow profile described in Eqs.~\eqref{eq:bcs} - \eqref{eq:us}, and in Eq. (\ref{eq:StationaryFlowField}) of the Appendix.
 In spite of the non-zero thickness of the interface in the MPC simulations of the order of the collision cell size $a$, caused by discretization in terms of collision cells and random shift of the collision cell lattice, the MPC results suggest that the interface width is of minor relevance for fluid properties on lengths scales significantly larger than $a$.
-The inset of Fig.~\ref{fig:shear}(a) magnifies the velocity profile in the $A$-$B$ interfacial region.
-It suggests a continuous change both of $v_x(z)$ and its slope across the interface.
-This indicates also a continuous change of the \textit{local} viscosity in the interfacial region caused by the discretization.\\ The mean shear stress in the considered shear-flow setup should be spatially constant throughout the system volume $V=L^3$ between the upper and lower walls.
-To confirm its constancy under steady-state conditions, and to show that the hydrodynamically expected relations between stress, shear rate, and viscosity are recovered in the MPC simulations, we calculate the average shear stress based on its internal (superscript $i$) as well as external (superscript $e$) expressions.
-Explicitly, the instantaneous values of the external, $\sigma_{xz}^e$, and internal, $\sigma_{xz}^i$, shear stresses are ~\cite{Winkler2009}
+The inset of Fig.~\ref{fig:shear}(a) magnifies the stationary velocity profile in the $A$-$B$ interfacial region.
+It suggests a continuous change both of $v_x^{st}(z)$ and its slope across the interface.
+This indicates also a continuous change of the \textit{local} viscosity in the interfacial region caused by the discretization.

+In order to confirm the hydrodynamically expected relations between stress, shear rate, and viscosity in the MPC simulations of the immiscible fluid, we determine the instantaneous internal (superscript $i$), $\sigma_{xz}^i$, and external (superscript $e$), $\sigma_{xz}^e$, shear stresses.
+The latter is the stress (modulus) exerted by the fluid particles on the walls, while the former one is the volume averaged stress.
+Explicitly, the stresses at a given time instant are computed as~\cite{Winkler2009}

-where the sums extend over all $N$ fluid particles inside the simulation box.
+where the sums extend over all $N$ fluid particles inside the simulation box, and $r_{iz}$ is the position of the MPC particle $i$ along the $z$-axis.
 Here, the change in the momentum, $\Delta\bm{p}_i(t)$, of a particle $i$ in a collision step is given by